chhaymatt/portfolio/README.md

 - ✅ Stored on a public repository on Github
 - ✅ Contained README.md with a short introduction
 - ✅ Styling is completed via SCSS using BEM and stored accordingly in /partials and /modules folders
-- ✅ Portfolio is responsive using flex
+- ✅ Portfolio is responsive using flex and media queries for text

 # Sections on my portoflio